 Trying to find great activities and attractions in Houston?
 Our Houston itinerary is all you need to plan the perfect trip!

-Houston, the fourth most populous city in the United States, has a little bit of everything for travelers.
+Houston, the fourth most populous city in the United States, has a little bit of everything for travelers, making it one of the best places to visit in Texas.

 Perhaps its most known attraction is the Space Center.
 It lives up to its billing but it’s not enough to fill a three-day itinerary.